GabrielGhe/GabrielGhe.github.io/_posts/2016-10-04-heap-datastructure.md

 ![Binary tree]({{ ASSET_PATH }}/../images/2016-10-04-heap-datastructure6.png)

-We violated the heap property.
+We violated the heap property (the value of the parent must be bigger than the values of its children).
 The parent with value 8 has a child with a value of 15.
 To maintain the heap property, we swap them or bubble up.

 <br/><br/>

 ![Binary tree]({{ ASSET_PATH }}/../images/2016-10-04-heap-datastructure7.png)

 The property is still violated so we must swap or bubble up again.
-Now we're done.
+We're done.
 We don't need to look on the left side because that side was already correct.